 Mr. Dev Bajpai, Executive Director, Legal and Corporate Affairs of HUL, said, “HUL has been unwavering in its commitment to clean up the contaminated site in its former factory premises in a manner that is fully protective of the environment and human health.
 The commencement of the soil remediation trial is an important step in our efforts to bring this issue to closure at the earliest possible.”

 HUL had received permission on December 30, 2016, from TNPCB to do preparatory work and seek approvals from local authorities to commence soil remediation trial.
 The approval from TNPCB for the soil remediation trial was to treat the soil to the maximum extent to reduce the mercury level not restricting to a level of 20 mg/kg.
-HUL had immediately initiated preparatory work and engaged with the concerned regulatory authorities to seek approvals.
-The full facts of this matter can be found here.
+HUL had immediately initiated preparatory work and engaged with the concerned regulatory authorities to seek approvals. .

 In July 2008, TNPCB had granted permission for remediation of the soil in the factory premises.
 Pre-remediation work had commenced at the site.
 However, this process was stalled due to concerns raised by the NGOs.
 In order to address these concerns, TNPCB had advised HUL to commission additional studies with eminent national institutions.